koendv/stm32duino-raspberrypi/README.md

 # stm32duino-raspberrypi

+_This software is for arduino IDE v1.
+I am migrating to [arduino-ide v2](https://github.com/koendv/arduino-ide-raspberrypi), also on raspberry._

 This is software for Raspberry Pi that allows you to develop Arduino sketches for STM32 arm boards (Blue Pill).

 ## Installation